hasanalmunawr/hasanalmunawr/README.md

 # Hi there! 👋 I'm Hasan Hasan Almunawar.

 Welcome to my GitHub profile!
-I am a passionate Software Engineer specializing in backend system development, with a strong focus on Spring Boot (Java) as my core technology.
+I am a passionate Software Engineer specializing in backend system development, with a strong focus on Java (Spring Boot & Quarkus) as my core technology.

 ### 🧰 Core Technologies